Andres95123/WindowsActivator/README.md

 ==================

 	1. Be shure you have one of the COMPATIBLE Windows SO Version
-	2. Open the Windows Cracker
+	2. Open the Windows Cracker as ADMINISTRATOR (Right click > Open as Administrator)

   === AUTOMATIC MODE (RECOMENDED) ===